xrdocs/ncs5500/_tutorials/2020-12-21-y-1564-sadt-on-ncs-part1.md

 ### Running Y.1564 Service Activation Test
 The final step is starting an Y.1564 testing.
 In this step the Y.1564 profile is attached to a target interface and destination MAC is configured.
 MAC of the target interface is used as the source MAC of generated packet.
 This needs to be enabled on the exec mode.

-ethernet service-activation-test start interface tenGigE 0/0/0/2.1003 profile profile_#_1 destination 1.2.3 direction internal
+`ethernet service-activation-test start interface tenGigE 0/0/0/2.1003 profile profile_#_1 destination 1.2.3 direction internal`

-ethernet  service-activation-test start interface  tenGigE 0/0/0/2.1002 profile profile_#_1 destination 1.2.3 direction external
+`ethernet  service-activation-test start interface  tenGigE 0/0/0/2.1002 profile profile_#_1 destination 1.2.3 direction external`

-The highlighted data needs to be entered accordingly.
+The destination MAC adress specified is used in the generated packets.
 The direction can be either internal or external.
 The important point is that, the interface must have the service-activation-test permitted in the particular direction.

 Note: Since the mode used is two way mode, the remote end must have the loopback (data plane) enabled before starting a test.
 Else, calculated statistic will be inaccurate.
 In case, the statistics are not important, and the capacity is used just for traffic generation, then loopback is not necessary on the remote end.

 ## Verifying Y.1564 Test Results
 The results of an ongoing or completed Y.1564 test can be seen using the “show ethernet service-activation-test” cli.
 The following table summarizes the relevant list of CLIs.
 The test results are preserved and can be viewed until a new Y.1564 test is started on the same target interface.

+### List of CLIs

 | CLI                                                             	| DEscription                                                                                                                           	|
 |-----------------------------------------------------------------	|---------------------------------------------------------------------------------------------------------------------------------------	|